Hermes179/devChallenges/Recipe_Page/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/TtUjDt19eIHxNQ4n5jps) was to build an application to complete the following user stories:

-- [x] User story: This is a completed user stories
+- [x] User story: You can see a recipe with ingredients and instructions
-- [x] User story: This is a incompleted user stories
+- [x] User story: I can select a checkbox if I have the ingredients
-- [x] User story: This is a incompleted 2nd user stories
+- [x] User story: I can see the number of servings, baking times

 ## How To Use